-The SMART Competition (www.smartcompetition.org) engages students in a real-world technology education challenge designed to combine academic relevance, education achievement and applications of technology.
-The Competition facilitates the development of workforce and life skills including computer analysis and software design, verbal and written communication, research, teamwork and problem solving.
-Students will achieve an increased awareness of the smart grid, green building design, the environment, community, livability and sustainability related issues.
+The SMART Competition (www.smartcompetition.org) engages students in a real-world technology education challenge designed to combine academic relevance, education achievement, and applications of technology.
+Competition facilitates the development of workforce and life skills including computer analysis and software design, verbal and written communication, research, teamwork, and problem-solving.
+Students will achieve an increased awareness of the smart grid, green building design, the environment, community, livability and sustainability-related issues.

 The student teams:

 - Redesign the gymnasium on a virtual high school campus to improve the building’s energy efficiency.

 - Use professional software provided by Bentley Systems (www.bentley.com) to implement engineering and design changes.

 - Add at least one renewable form of energy generation to the campus

 - Provide the resultant surplus power to the community’s smart grid.

 - Monitor the impact of their design changes.

 - Propose real changes to the schools they attend to their administrators

 The students create energy benchmarks, resolve green building design issues, and develop sustainable energy sources for the campus.
 Students will achieve an increased awareness of the smart grid, green building design, the environment, community, livability, and sustainability-related issues.